nunomourinho/forensicVmAutopsyUserManual/docs/user/installation_and_setup.rst

    \FloatBarrier

-Step 14: Testing :term:`Windows Share` over :term:`Forensic SSH Server Redirection`
+Step 14: Testing Windows Share over Forensic SSH Server Redirection
 ********************************************************************
  #.
 Click the Test Ssh connection button
  #.
 If the configuration is correct you should see a dialog stating that the connection was successful